 • Children: Not suitable for small children under 7-8 years old

-• Surface: First section is mostly a grass trail, followed by a path of stones and rocks
+• Surface: The first section is mostly a grass trail, followed by a path of stones and rocks

 Viðareiði was a charming little town with only a few hundred people.
 They have one small grocery store, one restaurant (Matstova), and one hotel where you could eat as well (Hotel Norð).

-Before looking for the starting point of our hike up Villingardalsfjall, we first took our sweet time exploring — which didn’t take much time because of the size of the town.
+Before looking for the starting point of our Villingardalsfjall hike, we first took our sweet time exploring — which didn’t take much time because of the size of the town.

 Anyhow, you should definitely make sure that you go by the old Viðareiði Church because the area around here grants you majestic views of the surrounding fjall (mountains) and islands!

 So the start of the trail is at a spot called Við Garð.
-Just head straight up to the end of the road (towards the direction of Villingardalsfjall) and you will see an outfield that looks like the below.
+Just head straight up to the end of the road (towards the direction of the Villingardalsfjall hike) and you will see an outfield that looks like the below.
 Go straight down this path until you reach a gate.

 You’ll know you’re on the right track once you start to see the blue plastic tubes sticking out of the ground, signifying the start of the hiking trail.